Tjstretchalot/text_mp_adventure/design/demons.md

 - Chance to failure stacks multiplicatively.
 If you have a 30% chance to fail an action and another 50% chance to fail, then you have `0.3 + (0.5 * 0.7) = 0.65`
 65% chance of failure.
 Note order doesn't matter; `0.5 + (0.3 * 0.5) = 0.65`.
 - Movement takes you from one zone to another adjacent zone.
-The map specifies the time during the movement that is inside the first location and the time during the movement that is inside the second location.
-Movements may not be cancelled for any reason.
-The player is prevented from moving through impassable locations, but if a location becomes impassable during a move the player is immediately returned to his starting location and told why.
+Movements take time dependent on the map.
+The player is completely in the original location until the movement completes, when the player moves to the new location.
+When the player starts the movement, people in his location are informed.
+When the player finishes the movement, people in the destination are informed.
+- Actions fail after the time required to complete the action has already passed.
+For example, if a movement fails it will not occur until the end of the movement.

 **Gameplay Notes**

 Unless otherwise stated,

-- All players may move between locations.
-Moving takes time (see map).
-Players are alerted to movements through their location according to the light level.
+- Players may miss alerts from movements through their location when at lower light levels.
-- All players with vision on a location have a chance to see any actions by players in that location, according to the light level.
 - All abilities may be used once per cycle.
 Players with two abilities may use both.
 Abilities act instantly unless they state otherwise.
 - All players have **Short Sleep**: Sleep for 3 hours (11.25s at night, 16.875s at day).
 Players do not receive messages while sleeping, may be tied up by a single player, and do not defend attacks.
 - All players have **Long Sleep**: Sleep for 6 hours (22.5s at night, 33.75s at day).
 Players do not receive messages while sleeping, may be tied up by a single player, and do not defend attacks.